f-secure-foundry/jobun/README.md

 Firmware
 ========

-The FPGA can be programmed, over USB, by placing a jumper on the JP1 connector (upper left corner).
+The on-board Lattice Semiconductor MachXO2 FPGA (P/N LCMXO2-1200HC-4SG32C) can
+be programmed, over USB, by placing a jumper on the JP1 connector located on the upper left corner.
 The jumper must be then removed and the board restarted to allow Ethernet PHY reconfiguration and firmware startup.

 The `firmware` directory contains a Lattice Diamond project file for a basic packet transmission tool named file2cable to honour FX's homonym tool, part of